johnathonlee/teiid-quickstarts/simpleclient/README.md

 To override the defaults, you can pass overrides via the command line, as an example:

- mvn clean install -Dvdb="twitter" -Dsql="select * from tweet where query= 'jboss'" -Dusername="test" -Dpassword="pwd"
+ mvn clean install -Dvdb="twitter" -Dsql="select * from tweet where query= 'jboss'" -Dusername='test' -Dpassword='pwd'

 Or you can change the default in JDBCClient.java.